 First, kids have to learn and recognize the signals they feel on their bodies when they have to use the comfort room.
 These signals or sensations are needed to be felt in advance before it becomes urgent so that there is ample time spared for them to act on it.
 In short, children must learn to develop that self-control and appropriate skills needed to bring them into an appropriate comfort room, rather than just pooping or peeing wherever and whenever the urge hits them.

 Next, they must learn how to clean themselves up and put all their clothes back on.
 They should master how to flush away wastes or alert their parents to empty their potty seats.
-And finally, children have to learn how to wash away dirt on their hands as the last step before they can be concluded to be a fully potty trained child.
+And finally, children have to learn how to wash away the dirt on their hands as the last step before they can be concluded to be a fully potty trained child.
+If you are in the search for bidets, you can check the top toilet seats here.

 What Research Tells About Proper Timing